Part of the Travel section of A Better Guide to Běijīng’s Practical A–Z

 Tickets for trains in China go on sale 60 days in advance (including day of travel) for on-line purchases, and 58 days in advance for over-the-counter purchases.
 Few Chinese think this far ahead (and until recently and indeed for most of railway history in China the advance booking period was just a few days) except for travel around Spring Festival, and not necessarily even then.
 Chinese Railways’ on-line booking service, www.12306.cn, is not open to foreigners, requiring a Chinese ID number and/or Chinese payment card.

 English-language on-line services targeting foreigners have been found charging as much as 70% commission on some popular international routes, with mixed reliability, while others charge US$5–12 in commission — rather a lot if your ticket is only $25 to start with, and when commission over the counter from local agents is only ¥5, or about 75¢.
-Unless you are arriving in Běijīng shortly before departure, are attempting to travel at Spring Festival or at the beginning or end of the October ‘golden week’, or absolutely must be on a specific train (and it is unwise ever to put yourself in that position in China).
-There may be problems with payment method, delivery, and the need to provide scans or photographs of passport pages.
+Unless you are arriving in Běijīng shortly before departure, are attempting to travel at Spring Festival or at the beginning or end of the October ‘golden week’, or absolutely must be on a specific train (and it is unwise ever to put yourself in that position in China) use a local agent.
+With on-line agencies there may also be problems with payment method, delivery, and the need to provide scans or photographs of passport pages.

 NB: You must present your passport when booking in person.
 A photocopy is not usually acceptable and the law anyway requires you to carry it at all times.
 Even the receipt from an embassy processing an onward visa is unlikely to be accepted, so plan carefully.
 You may also be asked to show your passport on the train itself.